Uncle Acid and the Deadbeats interview

 Tweed amps, Fuzz pedals, trash can reverbs, noisy p90 pickups, and ribbon mics.
 Some of it was old equipment and some of it was new hi-tech stuff with the big computers that they have now.
 It was recorded during a pretty bleak winter so of course it was cold, snowy and there was a lot of mechanical failure.

-again.
+The Nerves – One Way Ticket: I enjoy good 70’s power pop now and again.
 This band should have been huge.

 W.A.S.P. – K.F.D: Yeah, maybe not that obscure but W.A.S.P. rule the world.
 This album is under appreciated because it sounds like a violent industrial pig slaughter.